cbirdferrer/cbirdferrer/README.md

 </details>

 <details>
-<summary>Looking for Bayesian behavioral analysis code? check out the supplementary materials for these publications</summary>
+<summary>Looking for Bayesian behavioral analysis code? check out these publications</summary>

   - *Growing into it: evidence of an ontogenetic shift in grey whale use of foraging tactics*
     - [publication](https://www.sciencedirect.com/science/article/pii/S0003347224001556)